rsinghlab/TimeFlies/README.md

 **Machine Learning for Aging Analysis in Drosophila Single-Cell Data**

 TimeFlies is a comprehensive machine learning framework for analyzing aging patterns in Drosophila single-cell RNA sequencing data.
-It provides deep learning models, SHAP interpretability analysis, batch correction capabilities, and a complete research workflow.
+It provides deep learning models, model interpretability analysis, batch correction capabilities, and a complete research workflow.

 ## Quick Start